witosh/learn-by-examples/types-of-references/README.md

  - **are guaranteed to have been cleared before the virtual machine throws an OutOfMemoryError**.

  Usefully of soft reference:
- Garbage collector runs at this point of time and in the same time strong reference **student** start point to null:
+ The garbage collector runs at this point of time and in the same time strong reference **student** start point to null:
  - student = null
  The garbage collector will see that this current object **student** have only soft reference (no strong reference!!!).
 In this case GC could may demand the memory used by the **student** object but in any point of time if GC has not yet reclaimed the memory of this object we can get strong references this object (* *referent* *):
  - Student resurrectedStudent = softReference.get();
 In this situation object **student** is not eligible for garbage collector anymore.

 ## Weak references
+The schema of crate weak reference is the same as below in soft references with one small exception that we use new class called **WeakReference**:
+- Student student = new Student()
+- WeakReference<Student> weakReference = new WeakReference<Student>(student);

+The garbage collector runs at some point of time and see that current object **student** have no such type of references as: strong or soft.
+In this case this object will be eligible for garbage collector becouse object have onyly onew references (* *weah* * ).
+The garbage collector marks this object for garbage collection.
+Finally remove it.

 ## Phantom references